ThePhoenixFox/vibrant-language/README.md

 4. Build the Vibrant compiler
 ```
--DVIBRANT_BUILD // Builds the Vibrant compiler (Default: ON)
+-DVIBRANT_INSTALL // Builds and installs the Vibrant compiler (Default: ON)
 -DVIBRANT_BUILD_TESTS // Build the tests (TO DO) (Default: OFF)
 -DVIBRANT_COMPILER_PATH // Path to the compiler source files (Default: vibrant/compiler)
 -DVIBRANT_TEST_PATH // Path to the test source files (Default: vibrant/tests)